CDL A Job Type

 • All new parking spaces must be free of charge

-• No tolls or paid access allowed
+• No tolls or paid access allowed for these sites

 • Funds cannot be used for EV charging stations